 2018 Range Rover Sport New Car Test Drive

-A quartet of engine possibilities is available.
 The Range Rover Sport SE and Range Rover Sport HSE use a 3.0-liter supercharged V6 that develops 340 horsepower.
-Supercharged 5.0-liter V8s come in two power levels, each deserving the Sport label.
-The standard 510-horsepower V8 powers Range Rover Sport Supercharged and Autobiography.
-The Range Rover Sport SVR unfurls 550 horsepower and 501 pound-feet of torque.
+The supercharged 5.0-liter V8 comes in two power levels.
+The standard 518-horsepower V8 powers Range Rover Sport Supercharged and Autobiography.
+The Range Rover Sport SVR unfurls 575 horsepower and 501 pound-feet of torque.

 All models work with an admirable 8-speed automatic transmission that can include paddle shifters.
 Even the V6 promises a snarly sound and 0-60 mph acceleration in 6.9 seconds.
 That 60-mph sprint takes a mere 5 seconds with a V8.

 The turbodiesel option uses a 3.0-liter V6 diesel that produces a muscular 443 pound-feet of torque.
-Acceleration is comparable to the gasoline V6, and diesel owners can expect pleasantly quiet operation.
+Acceleration is comparable to the gasoline V6, though not as responsive, and diesel owners can expect pleasantly quiet operation.

-Safety features include a lane departure warning, surround-view camera, parking sensors, parking assist, and automatic high-beam headlights.
+Safety features on all models include automatic emergency braking, lane departure warning, rearview camera, surround-view camera (not standard on SE or HSE), parking sensors, parking assist, and automatic high-beam headlights.
 An optional Driver Assistance Package adds blind-spot monitoring, adaptive cruise control, and traffic sign recognition that can display the current speed limit.
 Neither the National Highway Traffic Safety Administration nor the Insurance Institute for Highway Safety have crash-tested the Range Rover Sport.